top of page

 Black Girl, Broken Mirror: Overcoming the War with My Reflection has officially dropped!

 This is more than a book—it’s a heartfelt journey of healing, self-discovery, and truth.
 If you’ve ever struggled with self-image, or want to understand Body Dysmorphic Disorder (BDD) through the lens of Black identity and culture, this is a story that speaks directly to the heart.
+The Silent Disorder with a Loud Voice.
+BDD is a condition that whispers lies to its sufferers—telling them they’re not enough, not beautiful, not worthy.
+These internal messages can be overwhelming, especially in a world obsessed with appearance.

 A heartfelt thank you 💖